Disability & Diversity

 Disability representative of the general university staff

-In every enterprise in which at least five beneficially disabled persons are permanently employed, a representative for the disabled shall be elected.
-Disabled persons' representatives must themselves be beneficially disabled persons.
-If possible, the election shall be held at the same time as the works council election.
+In every enterprise in which at least five registered disabled persons are permanently employed, a representative for the disabled must be elected.
+Disabled persons' representatives must themselves be registered disabled persons.
+If possible, the election should be held at the same time as the works council election.

 The provisions of the Labour Constitution Act on the conduct and contestation of the election apply.
-If there are at least five disabled persons in both the blue-collar and white-collar groups, a disabled persons' representative and a deputy must be elected from each group.
+If there are at least five disabled persons among both the salaried employees and those paid by the hour, a disabled persons' representative and a deputy must be elected from each group.

 Duties of the disabled persons' representative: